 In addition to leading Drexel, Fry assumed the chairmanship of the Chamber of Commerce for Greater Philadelphia in October 2016.
 A native of Brooklyn, N.Y., Fry graduated from Lafayette College and earned a master’s degree in business administration from the New York University Stern School of Business.

-He and his wife Cara have three children: Mia, a graduate of Williams College; Nat, a 2018 graduate of Drexel University; and Phoebe, a high school senior.
+He and his wife Cara have three children: Mia, a graduate of Williams College; Nat, a Drexel graduate and entrepreneur; and Phoebe, an incoming freshman at Drexel.